 If your computer has an integrated GPU, you need to ensure that it is getting enough cooling.
 Most GPUs come with a fan, but if your computer’s case doesn’t have enough airflow, then the GPU can overheat.

-You can try opening up your computer’s case and adding extra fans to fix this.
+To fix this, you can try opening up your computer’s case and adding extra fans.
 You can also try using a fan controller to increase the speed of the GPU’s fan.

 Method 12: Overclocking